 - Essential Oils for your aromas – 30+ drops will do

-Finally, you can add things like seaweed, fruit peels, bio-degradable glitters and any manner of things.
+Finally, you can add things like seaweed, fruit peels, bio-degradable glitters, and any manner of things.

 Just remember that whatever you add will potentially be going down the plug-hole so keep it environmentally friendly.

-How to Use Bath Bombs
+Best Way to Use a Bath Bomb

 The clue is pretty much in the name and they are designed for the bathtub.
 They don’t work particularly well in the shower, although there are derivatives designed for scent release in the shower which is covered in this guide.